 At some point there will be a moment where the painting starts to make suggestions, and I will intuitively follow this lead.
 Essentially it's like picking up clues that it’s giving me and chasing them, sometimes for a while, sometimes until the end.
 It is essential to balance the freedom I feel with a sensitive and analytical approach to guide the painting's completion.

 Awarded Best Abstract - 30" x 36" on stretched canvas, will be on display at Peachland Art Gallery.
+Now Sold.